2014-2015 Undergraduate & Graduate Catalog

 The School of Computing and Information Systems Advisory Board (CISAB) is composed of the school's director and leading computing and information systems experts in West Michigan.
 The board meets twice each year and advises the school on curriculum development and continuing education.
 It serves as an important interface between the school and the computing community.

 Admission to major standing in computer science (CS) is competitive and requires an application for admittance into the major.
 Applicants must meet the following criteria:

 - Overall GPA of 2.5 or above in all Grand Valley State University coursework.

-- GPA of 2.5 or above in the CS foundation.
+- GPA of 2.5 or above in the CS Foundation or the IS Foundation.

-The CS foundation includes CIS 162 and CIS 163; MTH 225; STA 215, or STA 312; and COM 201.
+The CS foundation includes CIS 162 and 163; MTH 225; STA 215, 312 or 318; and either COM 201 or WRT 350.
 Completing the CS foundation courses require programming, analytical reasoning, and communication skills.
 These skills are important to excel in the computing field.

 The CS foundation GPA is calculated on no more than one repeat per course.
 Achievement of the minimum requirements does not guarantee admission to the major.
 The School of CIS will also consider internship availability and the applicant's suitability for internships before granting admission.
 Transfer students must complete at least six hours of CIS coursework before applying, but should consult with a CIS advisor before scheduling their first semester.

-Note: While admission to major standing in computer science may be achieved with completion of the information systems foundation or information technology instead of the CS foundation, it is still necessary to complete all the required courses in the computer science major.
+NOTE: While admission to major standing in computer science may be achieved with completion of the Information Systems foundation instead of the CS foundation, it is still necessary to complete all the required courses of the computer science major.